jcubic/lips/docs/blog/2026-08-16-new-beta-continuations-and-tco.md

 }
 ```

-There are two types of iterators: the normal iterator that has a `Symbol.iterator` property that holds a function,
+There are two types of iterators: the normal iterator that has a `Symbol.iterator` property that
-which returns the iterator.
-Or async iterator with `Symbol.asyncIterator` that has the same function.
+holds a function, which returns the iterator.
+Or async iterator with `Symbol.asyncIterator` that has
+the same function.
+The function `async-generator` uses `Symbol.asyncIterator` instead of `Symbol.iterator`.

+For working with an iterator, there is a macro `do-iterator` that works similarly to the `do` macro but accepts
+iterator (it also has a single list as the first element instead of a list of lists).

+There is also the `iterator->array` function.
+Both macro and function are iterator agnostic and accept both iterators.

 The difference is that the next function in the async iterator can return a Promise.